cole-gannaway/go-cloc/README.md

        When true, repositories are downloaded as zip files instead of git clone to drastically improve performance.
 Default is false.
 This is a BETA feature and has not been extensively tested
 -  `--devops`
        GitHub, AzureDevOps, Bitbucket, GitLab, or Local (default "Local")
+-  `--devops-base-url-override`
+       Overrides the base URL for the DevOps provider.
+Defaults will be "github.com", "dev.azure.com", "bitbucket.org", or "gitlab.com".
+However, you can override this with your own self-hosted ip or domain
 -  `--dump-csvs`
        When false, disables csv file dumps.
 DEBUG logging available to still see csv results in logs. (default true)
 -  `--exclude-repositories-file`